-The U.S. Federal Trade Commission is prepared to approve Hertz Global Holdings Inc. (HTZ)’s $2.6 billion acquisition of Dollar Thrifty Automotive Group Inc. after the company agreed to shed more airport locations than it initially offered, four people familiar with the deal said.
+The U.S. Federal Trade Commission is prepared to approve Hertz Global Holdings Inc. (HTZ:US)’s $2.6 billion acquisition of Dollar Thrifty Automotive Group Inc. after the company agreed to shed more airport locations than it initially offered, four people familiar with the deal said.

 To win antitrust clearance, Hertz said it would divest about 15 additional airport outlets including at Cleveland and Detroit, said the people, who asked not to be identified because the talks aren’t public.
 It isn’t known whether the agency’s commissioners have taken a final vote, two of the people said.